KonuTech/llm-zoomcamp-capstone-01/README.md

 On my end, after restarting the app, I was able to retrieve meaningful answers generated by the LLM, with each answer reinforced by the Knowledge Base stored as an Elasticsearch vector database.
 <img src="images/03.jpg" width="60%"/>

-The inputs from my example are:
+The inputs from above example are:
 ```
-?
 Enter your question: Is the game worth the price if it's performance in considered?
-?
 Enter game title: God of War: Ragnarok
 ```

 An exemplary view of the Grafana dashboard after few Q&A sessions is shown below:
 <img src="images/04.jpg" width="60%"/>

-The Elasticsearch database stores reviews for about 22 computer games.
-At the moment, the addition of a game not on the list from the notebook mentioned above is not automated.
-Please feel free to pull reviews for different games and try to index them to K.B. by yourself.
-Currently, the logic responsible for pulling the reviews, stored as JSON documents, is implemented in a [notebook](https://github.com/KonuTech/llm-zoomcamp-capstone-01/blob/main/notebooks/001_rag_test_002.ipynb).
+The Elasticsearch database currently stores reviews for approximately 22 computer games.
+However, adding a game not on this list is not yet automated.
+You are welcome to pull reviews for additional games and manually index them into the Knowledge Base (K.B.).

+At present, the logic for pulling reviews, which are stored as JSON documents, is implemented in a [notebook](https://github.com/KonuTech/llm-zoomcamp-capstone-01/blob/main/notebooks/001_rag_test_002.ipynb).
 Add the game title to the list and download the reviews.
 Continue with the steps from another notebook stored under ```./notebooks.``` The names of notebooks are implying order of execution.
 If you are feeling adventurous, you can start the DEV environment along with Jupyter Lab by running ```docker compose --file docker-compose.dev.yml up```.
-Once you manage to go through the notebooks, move or copy reviews and ```ground_truth_retrieval.json``` to ```./backend/app/data/``` or ```./backend/app/data/reviews```, and reindex the Knowledge Base with ```python3 backend/app/prep.py```.
+Once you manage to go through the notebooks, move or copy reviews to```./backend/app/data/reviews```and ```ground_truth_retrieval.json``` to and ```./backend/app/data/```.
+Reindex the Knowledge Base with ```python3 backend/app/prep.py```.

-Regardless of the above, here are a few samples of my Q&A prompts:
+Regardless of the above, here are a few samples of my Q&A sessions:

 ```
 ?
 Enter your question: Is the game worth the price if it's performance in considered?